From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: TAD Benchmarking

 \subsection{Experimental Setup}

 For most TAD benchmarking results, four variants of each model are presented: baseline, baseline + textual ego pose, Scene-CoT (baseline + CoT outputs), and TCogMap (baseline + Temporal Cognitive Map).
-For the baseline, the VLM receives only the scene frames (approximately 40) and question.
-The two segment tasks, \textit{Exact Answer Action Recognition} and \textit{Multiple Choice Action Recognition}, are exceptions, and instead utilize approximately ten frames from the relevant segment as input to the VLMs.
-The baseline + textual ego pose variant is included to offer a fair comparison with TCogMap.
+For the baseline, the VLM receives only the scene frames (approximately 40) and the question.
+The two segment tasks, \textit{Exact Answer Action Recognition} and \textit{Multiple Choice Action Recognition}, are exceptions and instead utilize approximately ten frames from the relevant segment as input to the VLMs.
+The baseline + textual ego pose variant is included for fair comparison with TCogMap.

-Most of the questions in TAD are multiple choice and are evaluated using accuracy.
-Performance for questions that output a frame list format is measured via temporal mean intersection over union (mIoU), which is a standard metric for temporal localization \cite{LITA}.
-For questions expecting output text, a binary exact match metric is used.
+Most questions in TAD are multiple choice and are evaluated using accuracy.
+Performance for questions that output a frame list is measured via temporal mean intersection over union (mIoU), a standard metric for temporal localization~\cite{LITA}.
+For questions expecting output text, a binary exact-match metric is used.